Arjun Atwal

-Arjun Singh Atwal (born 20 March 1973) is an Indian professional golfer who has played on the Asian Tour and the European Tour and is the first player born in India to participate in and win on the U.S.-based PGA Tour.
+Arjun Singh Atwal (born 20 March 1973) is an Indian professional golfer who has played on the Asian Tour and the European Tour and is the first player born in India to gain membership of and win on the U.S.-based PGA Tour.

 Early life

-Atwal was born in a Sikh family to Harminder Singh Atwal, an industrialist from Asansol and Kolkata, West Bengal, India.
+Atwal was born in a Sikh family to Harminder Singh Atwal, an industrialist from Kolkata, West Bengal, India.
 He attended St. James' School in Kolkata.
 At age 14, he took up golf, playing at the Royal Calcutta Golf Club and Tollygunge Club.
 He also spent two years at school in the United States, attending W. T. Clarke High School, in Westbury, New York, on Long Island.